AKYEGON/dukafiti/replit.md

 - July 3, 2025.
 Created and configured PostgreSQL database with proper schema deployment using Drizzle Kit
 - July 3, 2025.
 Seeded database with sample users, products, customers, and notifications for immediate functionality
 - July 3, 2025.
 Verified full application functionality with Express server running successfully on port 5000
+- July 3, 2025.
+Confirmed enhanced credit sale modal functionality with customer autocomplete and new customer creation
 - July 2, 2025.
 Completely redesigned Sidebar component with professional UX/UI
 - July 2, 2025.
 Implemented vertical flex layout with logo at top, navigation in middle, and collapse toggle at bottom
 - July 2, 2025.
 Enhanced nav items with proper purple/green color scheme and hover animations